INST377-UMD/INST377-Spotify-Recommendation-App/README.md

 Nodemon: ```npm install -g nodemon```
 More information about this tool can be found [here](https://www.npmjs.com/package/nodemon).

+You will also need to use the Google Chrome browser while having CORS on.
+You can install CORS [here](https://mybrowseraddon.com/access-control-allow-origin.html).

 ## Running Locally

 To run our app locally, enter the following command into your terminal: